The driving licence requirements in Croatia state that you must have a full driving licence that is valid in your country of residence.

 Zadar to Split - 158kms (1hour/50mins)

-General Croatia driving information, laws, rules and regulations for driving your car hire in Dubrovnik and other great places:
+General Croatia driving information, laws, rules and regulations for driving your car in Dubrovnik and other great places:

 Driving in Croatia is done on the right-hand side of the road.